-Is Bangkok Safe to Visit In 2024?
+Is Bangkok Safe to Visit In 2025?

-Bangkok, Thailand ranked as the 8th most visited city in the world in 2023.
-With a staggering 22.78 million annual international visitors and 11.5 million residents, it’s safe to say that Bangkok is one of the most chaotic cities in the world.
-Add to that the recent Siam Paragon mall shooting in October 2023 and you might be wondering… is Bangkok safe to visit?
+Bangkok, Thailand was the most-visited city in 2024.
+With a staggering 32.4 million visitors and 11.2 million residents, it’s safe to say that Bangkok is one of the most chaotic cities in the world.

-Is Bangkok Safe To Visit In 2024?
+Is Bangkok Safe To Visit In 2025?

 Overall, Bangkok is pretty safe to travel.
 In my experience as a solo female traveler, I never ran into any danger and felt safe even walking back to my accommodation late at night.
 However, Bangkok is a big city so you should definitely keep your street smarts about you.
 Stay aware of your surroundings and you should be fine.